koodikulma-fi/data-signals/README.md

 The `ContextAPI` can also affect syncing of `Context` refreshes in regards to the "delay" cycle.
 - For example, consider a state based rendering app, where you first set some data in context to trigger rendering ("pre-delay"), but want to send a signal only once the whole rendering is completed ("delay").
 Eg. the signal is meant for a component that was not there before the state refresh.
-- To solve it, the rendering hosts can simply use a connected contextAPI and override its `awaitRefresh` method to await until rendering completed, making the "delay" be triggered only once the last of them completed.
+- To solve it, the rendering hosts can simply use a connected contextAPI and override its `awaitDelay` method to await until rendering completed, making the "delay" be triggered only once the last of them completed.

 ### 3. STATIC LIBRARY METHODS